Stability analysis through folds: An end-loaded elastica with a lever arm: Numerical Examples

-Figure~\ref{fig:Example_1_b} displays the bifurcation diagrams for a family of equilibria at a higher load $P=9 \pi^{2}/4$.
-In this case, the straight trivial equilibrium has an index $2$ (section~\ref{ssec:Bifurcation}).
-These plots also exhibit folds, which, although appear qualitatively similar to the case of $P=\pi^{2}/4$, but differ significantly in their stability characteristics.
-In this scenario, only family of equilibria with indices one and two exist, corresponding to unstable equilibria, that are not physically feasible.
-The continuation process must be initiated from another solution to obtain a family of stable equilibria.
-The potential snap-back instability can be assessed only when a family of stable equilibria exist.\\
+Figure~\ref{fig:Example_1_b} displays the bifurcation diagrams for a family of equilibria at a higher load, $P=9 \pi^{2}/4$.
+Under this loading, the straight trivial equilibrium has an index of two ($P_{cr,2}^{+}< P < P_{cr,3}^{+} $ in Section~\ref{ssec:Bifurcation}).
+These plots also exhibit folds, which, although appear qualitatively similar to the case of $P=\pi^{2}/4$ but differ significantly in their stability characteristics.
+In this scenario, only families of equilibria with indices one and two exist, corresponding to unstable equilibria.
+To obtain a family of stable equilibria, the continuation process must be initiated from a different solution.
+The potential snap-back instability can be assessed only when a family of stable equilibria exists.